ArtKop/AcoBotWebVersion/readme.md

   </div>
   <br />

-  > **_NOTE:_** When the experiment is finished, a folder containing all the images of the experiment will be created in the amp folder and a csv data file containing the tuned amplitudes data will be created in the tunedAmo folder.
+  > **_NOTE:_** When the experiment is finished, a folder containing all the images of the experiment will be created in the amp folder and a csv data file containing the tuned amplitudes data will be created in the tunedAmp folder.
 The data file will be useful in the following experiments.

-- <a href="#Data Collecting">Data Collecting</a> : after finishing the amplitude experiment, users can collect the data of particle positions and displacements produced by signals of the amplitudes resulted from the amplitude experiment.
-The experiment results in a csv data file containing the displacements data of particles across the plate excited by signals of different frequencies and the corresponding amplitudes.
+- <a href="#Data Collecting">Data Collecting</a> : After finishing the amplitude experiment, users can collect the data of particle positions and displacements produced by signals of the amplitudes resulted from the amplitude experiment.
+The experiment results in a csv data file containing the displacement data of particles across the plate excited by signals of different frequencies and the corresponding amplitudes.

   - First, open the camera in the camera page.

   - Then, open the the setting panel to open the parameters form to set the parameters used in this experiment.
 There is one parameter to specify the file name of the tuned amplitude data file achieved from the <a href="#Amplitude experiment">Amplitude experiment</a>.
-So, in order to run this experiment, there must be at least one tune amplitude data file in the specified folder.
+So, in order to run this experiment, there must be at least one tuned amplitude data file in the specified folder.

-  - when ready, click the 'submit' button to submit these parameters to the server.
+  - When ready, click the 'submit' button to submit these parameters to the server.

   - Finally, click the 'start data collecting' button to start the experiment.